The Eating Disorders Program at St. Louis Behavioral Medicine Institute

 Watch the video below to learn more about SLBMI’s Eating Disorders Program and treatment options available.

 The prospect of change is often scary.
 Many individuals fear weight gain or loss of control over weight.
 Others fear not having a way to cope with life problems and painful emotions.

 Eating disorders trap people.
 Symptoms rob individuals of time and opportunities.
 Breaking free allows you to see yourself and your life in a different way.
 You may not feel like you know who you are without an eating disorder.
 Recovery involves practicing more balanced thinking and behaviors.
 Recovery provides the chance to develop a broader identity.

 Life free an eating disorder allows the chance to live on your terms instead of limiting yourself by strict rules about food and exercise.
 We believe that healing is associated with self-acceptance and tolerance for distressing emotions.
 Self-exploration allows for personal mistakes.
 During recovery, it is important to be kind and forgiving to yourself.
 Establishing strong relationships can help you beat an eating disorder.

 The Eating Disorder Program at SLBMI is a specialized eating disorder treatment program that utilizes evidence-based therapies.
 It is our mission to be your partner in recovery.

 When treating eating disorders, expertise matters!
 You are the best expert on you and your family.
-We provide highly personalized care and state of the art treatment.
+We provide highly personalized care and treatment.
 Together with you, we work diligently to help you achieve your recovery goals!

 Laura Huff, Ph.D., Director of the Eating Disorders Program, welcomes you to our website.